masa-finance/docs/docs/masa-protocol/protocol-digital-ocean-setup.md

 - [Staking Your Node](/docs/masa-protocol/protocol-staking-guide.md)
 - [Developer Configuration](/docs/masa-protocol/protocol-developer-config.md)

-:::info
+:::caution

-To get data from the Masa Protocol as a developer you need to stake your node (no free leech) - **you need Sepolia ETH** to stake.
+To get data from the Masa Protocol as a developer, you need to stake sepolia Masa with your node (no free leech) - you need [**0.01Sepolia ETH**](https://www.alchemy.com/faucets/ethereum-sepolia) for the sepolia Masa faucet to function.

 :::